 Families do not cause eating disorders.

-These complex mental health issues stem from a combination of genetic, biological, psychological, and societal factors.
+Eating disorders are complex mental health issues that stem from a combination of genetic, biological, psychological, and societal factors.
 While family dynamics and environment do influence a person's mental well-being, it is crucial to recognize that eating disorders are not solely attributed to family dynamics.
 Blaming families for causing eating disorders oversimplifies the issue and detracts from the need for comprehensive, multidimensional approaches to prevention, early intervention, and treatment.
 Understanding the multifaceted nature of eating disorders is essential in order to provide effective support and care for those affected.

 Families are the key to healing.